yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

   end
 end

-describe 'fibonnaci' do
+describe '#fibonnaci' do
   context 'when a number is given' do
     it { expect(fibonnaci(5)).to eql([0, 1, 1, 2, 3]) }
   end
 end

-describe 'palindrome?' do
+describe '#palindrome?' do
   context 'when the given number is a palindrome in binary' do
     it { expect(palindrome?(7)).to be true }
   end